supcik/academic-www/content/docs/customization.md

 ## Permalinks

 *Permalinks*, or *permanent links*, are URLs to individual pages and posts on your website.
 They are permanent web addresses which can be used to link to your content.
 Using Hugo's *permalinks* option these can be easily customized.
-For example, the blog post URL can be changed to the form *yourURL/2016/05/01/my-post-slug* by adding the following near the top of your `config/_default/config.toml`:
+For example, the blog post URL can be changed to the form *yourURL/2016/05/01/my-post-slug* by adding the following near the end of your `config/_default/config.toml`:

     [permalinks]
         post = "/:year/:month/:day/:slug"